jonjack/learn-rust/docs/guide.md

 ### Slice Type

-[The Slice Type](https://doc.rust-lang.org/stable/book/ch04-03-slices.html#the-slice-type) allows you to reference to a contiguous sequence of elements in a collection rather than the collection as a whole.
+[The Slice Type](https://doc.rust-lang.org/stable/book/ch04-03-slices.html#the-slice-type) allows you to reference a partial (contiguous) section of a collection rather than the collection as a whole.

-- It can be used with different types of collections but is commonly used with strings to refer to a substring ie. the string slice.
+- It can be used with different types of collections but is commonly used with strings to refer to a substring (the string slice type `str`).
 - A slice is a kind of reference so it never has ownership.
 - A slice can refer to the whole string/collection - it does not have to refer to just a part.
 - A slice stores a reference to its first element and a length.